willkg/blog/posts/mozilla/socorro_tecken_code_info_retro.rst

 libxul.so         None                 000000000000000000000000000000000      1542
 ================  ===================  =====================================  ==================

-``xul.dll`` with no debug id accounts for like 10k crash reports out of like 300k crash reports.
+``xul.dll`` with no debug id accounts for roughly 10k crash reports out of 300k crash reports we get in a day.

 Here's the top 10 signatures for the week ending October 22nd where ``xul.dll/000000000000000000000000000000000`` is a module in the stack: